 - 2 strips thick cut applewood smoked bacon

-- 1 bulb garlic or 2 tsp of minced garlic
+- 1 bulb garlic or 2 teaspoon of minced garlic

 - 6 cups chicken stock or broth